rajabishek/swift-essentials/manuscript/iOS Essentials/scala.md

 - Object oriented programming

 Many people call object oriented programming as a paradigm but I see it as orthogonal in nature, meaning it can be combined with any of the 3 programming paradigms.
 We can combine it with imperative, functional or logic programming paradigm.

+## Imperative Programming
+Imperative programming is about
+- Modifying mutable variables
+- Using assignments
+- And control structures such as if-else, loops, break, continue, return.

+The most informal way to understand imperative programs is as instructions for a Von Neumann computer.